 Know more.
 Do more.

 Crafty's Eats: So, first, deeper in the Navy Yard behind the museum, there's a couple spots right along the harbor.
 The Anchor and Pier 6.
 The setting and scenery alone make em worth it.
 However, if you're going to go to one place in Charlestown, it's got to be the Warren Tavern.
-Named after my favorite, would've been, should've been, Founding Father, Dr. Joseph Warren.
+Named after my favorite, would've been, should've been, Founding Father, Dr. Joseph Warren, mentioned above.
 IYKYK.
 IYDKL (If You Don't Know, Learn:) I'll just say this, it was good enough for George Washington.
 'Nuff said.

 Crafty's Eats: So the West End isn't really known for its dining per se so how about a few bars, especially if a game is in town?
 Wanna get dirty?
 Sullivan's Tap on Canal Street.
 Boston sports bar, full stop.
 If you want a little more respectable, The Harp, located 2 streets over but still right on Causeway.
 But for my money, if you want funky and cool and definitely more of a local vibe, The Red Hat Tavern on the corner of Cambridge St and Bowdin.
 Bit further away from the Garden but totally worth it!